lxm/digix-2022/README.md

     └── train_image
 ```

-## pretrain
+## Pretrain

-use all the test data and train data to pretrain the model
+Use all the test data and train data(without labels) to pre-train the model
 ```
 cd UM-MAE
 make pretrain
 ```

-## 2 classes
+## Treat it as a 2-class classification problem

-Categorize the dataset into two categories, 0,1, with 0 representing normal data and 1 representing abnormal data.
+Categorize the dataset into two categories, 0,1, with 0 representing normal image data and 1 representing abnormal instance.
 then run the following code

 ```